 The Avon logo is bright and shimmering.
 It represents the beauty industry and decorative cosmetics.
-The symbol emphasizes the personality of the company.
+The symbol emphasizes the company’s personality.
 Shows the work for the female audience.

 Meaning and History

-Most of the visual identity choices for Avon were illogical.
-Places and inscriptions not related to the company itself and the city of its appearance were used for images.
+Most of Avon’s visual identity choices were illogical.
+Places and inscriptions unrelated to the company itself and to the city where it appeared were used as images.
 The choices were based on emotions associated with a particular place or word.
-This emphasizes the special female orientation of the brand.
+This emphasizes the brand’s special female orientation.
 It shows that the company works for women and thanks to women.
-Hence the emphasis on emotions, pink shades, mother-of-pearl, and floral motifs.
+Hence, the emphasis on emotions, pink shades, mother-of-pearl, and floral motifs.

 What is Avon?